-Whenever you are in a conversation on an Automatic Call Distribution (ACD) call, you can request help from an ACD Supervisor.
+Whenever you are in a conversation on an Automatic Call Distribution (ACD) call, you have the ability to request Help from an ACD Supervisor.
 The type of help you receive initially is to have the Supervisor silently monitor the conversation.
 The caller is not aware that they are being monitored unless the Supervisor later decides to initiate a three-way conference, which can be done at any time during the call.

 If a Supervisor has not logged in with an Agent Identification (I.D.) code, the Supervisor's extension number must be dialed (when prompted to do so).
-If a Supervisor has logged in with an Agent I.D. code, you can request help without having to know the location, by dialing that Agent I.D. code (when prompted to do so).
+If a Supervisor has logged in with an Agent I.D. code, you can request Help without having to know the location, by dialing that Agent I.D. code (when prompted to do so).

-A Supervisor's I.D. code or extension number can be dialed by using either the keypad or by having a Speed Call Key programmed for this purpose.
+A Supervisor's I.D. code or extension number can be dialed by using either the keypad or by having a Speed Call key programmed for this purpose.